AntiXeon/hARMful/docs/about.md

 Moreover, hARMful stands for "_Handy, Adapted to Raspi Multimedia and Fast Utilities Libraries_".
 For now, it is not yet adapted to the Raspberry Pi, but it is still a wish to run it on this small platform.

 After the development of this first version of hARMful, I decided to continue this as a personal project.
 I added low-level functionalities as a logging system and mathematical tools.
 Some years later, I decided to simpify and rewrite these tools and to share it on GitHub.
-The hARMful project as you see it know was born.
+The hARMful project as you see it now was born.

 The name of each library has a signification:
 * **DOOM**: Debugging and Oriented-Object Modules